procitec/pyside/sources/pyside6/doc/commercial/index.rst

 `qtpip`_ is a wrapper around `pip`_ (the package installer for Python) that provides an integration with the detection of commercial licenses.

+It requires that a Qt license is present.
+On a fresh install, this can be done by launching the `Qt Maintenance Tool`_ first.

 To set up the tool, we recommend creating a virtual environment for your project, and then installing the tool like any other module: